moogacs/docs.buf.build/docs/ci-cd/github-actions.md

 ## buf-lint

 Now that you have installed `buf`, let's configure lint.
 The `buf-lint` action lints your pull request and has the ability to provide in-line comments.
-Add the following after your `buf-setup` step:
+Add this after your `buf-setup` step:

 ```yaml title=.github/workflows/pull-request.yaml {9}
 name: buf-pull-request